CWE-22: Path Traversal - Go

 e.Static("/static", "public")

-// Custom endpoint with io/fs
+// Custom endpoint with validated io/fs paths

 e.GET("/files/*", filesHandler)